-A thermal stabilization unit is required for the operation of the EIGER2 S 1M detector system.

-The hoses and the detector are equipped with self-sealing valves to avoid dripping when connecting or disconnecting the tubes.
+A thermal stabilization unit is required for the operation of the EIGER2 S 1M-W detector system.
+The hoses and the detector are equipped with self-sealing quick connect fittings to avoid dripping when connecting or disconnecting the tubes.

 The tubing should be kept as short as possible to ensure the best flow.